xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 File "kernel b": Data for all known minimal primes in base b

-File "left b": Families in base b such that we were unable to determine if they contain a prime or not
+File "left b": x{y}z (where x and z are strings (may be empty) of digits in base b, y is a digit in base b) families in base b such that we were unable to determine if they contain a prime or not

 References: